abhikpai/mps_sadc/README.md

 ### Instructions to run the Code

+- The main file is "sadc.m".
+Here's an example of how to run it:

+>[clust_id,gt_id] = sadc(91,20,15);

+- Please refer to the code for more details regarding the parameters.

+- The folders "ground_truth_grDetect" and "CUHKcrowd_dataset_imgTrk" are created only for testing purposes.
+It contains info. of only 1 scene (scene no. 91 of the CUHK dataset).

+- Please download the original CUHK dataset to get all the data within these folders.

 ### Cite
 If you use our code or the scene-wise data we have created, please cite our paper: